Watch the FIFA20 ePL Invitational with Sky Sports

 Wednesday sees the first batch of last 16 matches taking place, with some big names taking to the FIFA stage.

-- Tom Grennan (Manchester United - celebrity player) vs Trent Alexander-Arnold (Liverpool)
+- Tom Grennan (Manchester United - celebrity player) 1-5 Trent Alexander-Arnold (Liverpool)

 - Moussa Sissoko (Tottenham) vs Christian Atsu (Newcastle)